mariamfathallah/chineseCheckers-OCaml/README.md

 - Players move one piece per turn
 - A move is either:
   - Unit move to a neighboring cell
-  - Jump(s) over a pivot piece, landing on a free valid cell
+  - one or more jumps over a pivot piece, landing on a free valid cell
 - Final landing must be inside the North–South diamond area

 ## How to run